 21 Things You Don’t Need on Your Packing List

 We are always on the look-out for the hottest travel necessities on the market, and we’ve spent loads of time perfecting our “must-pack essentials for Croatia” list, but there are plenty of travel goodies out there that can be left at home!
-When it comes time to pack for your next holiday, lighten your load with these “leave it at home” tips from fellow travel bloggers who have mastered the art of traveling light.
+When it comes time to pack for your next holiday, invest in items like anti-theft backpacks, but lighten the rest of your load with these “leave it at home” tips from fellow travel bloggers who have mastered the art of traveling light.

 Toiletry Items to Ditch

 Traveling with some of your favorite products from home is never a bad thing, but it’s easy to over-pack.
 Here are the non-essential toiletries to consider ditching.